 Public transport in Gdansk

 Public transport in Gdansk is a convenient way to explore the city.
 The fares are acceptable, and if there are no traffic jams caused by some roadworks, accidents or extreme weather, it’s pretty punctual.
 All the buses and most of the trams are modern, with air-conditioning in summer and heating in winter.
+For longer routes, there is SKM Gdansk – Gdynia train that has stops along Gdansk, Gdynia and Sopot.

 The bus and tram network allows you to get to any place in the city – beaches, museums and Oliwa district, although it sometimes takes time to get there.
 To find buses, trams and water trams maps, look at the official public transport page of Gdansk, but you will find the best routes easier in the Jakdojade App.